Culture wars rage in Loudoun County, with dueling parent groups and school board recalls

 “There is no merit to the allegations against me, and I look forward to my recall petition being dismissed whenever it is filed,” he said.

-“We intend to use this money to spread the truth and counter the lies about transgender young people, critical race theory, and LCPS equity efforts,” group president Rasha Saad said in a statement.
+“We intend to use this money to spread the truth and counter the lies about transgender young people, critical race theory, and LCPS equity efforts,” the group’s president, Rasha Saad, said in a statement.
 “There is no reason equity in our schools should be this controversial.”

 The Loudoun school system, a Northern Virginia district of 81,000, began working on racial justice initiatives about two years ago after two high-profile reports — one internal and one produced by the state — found evidence of widespread racism imperiling the progress of students of color.
 The initiatives included a public apology for segregation, bias training for teachers, and the banning of Confederate gear in school.